beckn/Unified-Energy-Interface/docs/example-implementations/ev-charging-and-battery-swapping.md

 ## Overview

 This document outlines the workflow for Electric Vehicle (EV) Charging and Battery Swapping using the DENT Protocol.
-The workflow includes interactions between the provider and the User for search, select, block, and completing the session.
+The workflow includes interactions between the charging point operator and the user for search, select, block, and completing the session.

 Bear in mind that this is just an example workflow for a simple EV Charing and Battery swap workflow between a `User` and a `Provider`.
 (Note: Here, User -> Electric Vehicle Owner/User and Provider -> EV Chraging Provider or Battery Swapping Service Provider)

 A typical workflow for EV Charging & Battery Swapping consists of the following steps:

-#### Step 1: User searches for EV Chargers
+#### Step 1: The BAP searches for EV Chargers

-The user provides current location and specific requirements (These requirements will act as filters for EV Charging Providers such as amount of energy user needs in kwh) to find the nearest EV Chargers to charge his/her EV
+The BAP provides specific requirements to find the nearest EV Chargers to charge his/her EV The search can be based on the location, location and the energy requirements or location, energy requirements and charger details.

 #### Step 2: Provider sends catalogs of EV Chargers nearby

-The provider platform (BPP) sends all the nearby Providers and their catalogs to the user.
+The provider platform (BPP) sends the catalogs of all nearby charging providers to the BAP.
-The catalog will consist of all the services provided by the providers, such as charging types, connector types and battery swapping services etc.,
+The catalog will consist of various charging stations with their respective attributes such as charging types, connector types, power rating.

+>**Note**: The BPP is not expected to run an inventory check before it sends out their catalogs.
+They are free to send out their entire catalogs, but if a BAP has a request with specific timing, they can send appropraite catalogs.
+The BPP can also send add ons in their catalogs that the BAP can avail.

-#### Step 3: User selects EV Charger or Battery Swapping Service
+#### Step 3: The BAP selects EV Charger or Battery Swapping Service

 Selects the provider which satisfies user requirements.
 In this stage, the user may select additional features such as: